Will-Griffiths-Ireland/Emerald-Eye/README.md

 ### Wireframes

-The site follows a classic approach and the wireframes were the intitial concept
+The site follows a classic approach and the wireframes were the intitial concept that I knew would align with a trnaditional store format and would be qucik to implement with bootstrap.

+The pdf can be found here

 ### Color Schemes

+The colour scheme of the site leans heavily on the colours of the Irish flag

 Green - #385723
 White = #ffffff